Logging

 Parameters:

-• metrics (Dict[str, float] | List[Dict[str, float]]) – The current metrics to be printed.
+• metrics (Dict[str, float] | List[Dict[str, float]]) – The current metrics to be logged.

 • epoch (int | None) – The current epoch (optional).
 If None, the epoch will not be printed, and the logging string will start with the first metric in the metrics dictionary.